Sei Investments Co. Buys 16,338 Shares of American Water Works Company, Inc. (NYSE:AWK)

 Other large investors also recently added to or reduced their stakes in the company.
 Kestra Advisory Services LLC bought a new stake in American Water Works during the third quarter valued at about $1,182,000.
 Nachman Norwood & Parrott Inc bought a new stake in American Water Works during the third quarter valued at about $36,000.
 Central Bank & Trust Co. bought a new stake in American Water Works during the third quarter valued at about $37,000.
 Manchester Financial Inc. grew its holdings in American Water Works by 38.2% during the third quarter.
 Manchester Financial Inc. now owns 362 shares of the utilities provider’s stock valued at $52,000 after purchasing an additional 100 shares during the period.
 Finally, Prestige Wealth Management Group LLC grew its holdings in American Water Works by 20.5% during the third quarter.
 Prestige Wealth Management Group LLC now owns 394 shares of the utilities provider’s stock valued at $57,000 after purchasing an additional 67 shares during the period.
 78.35% of the stock is owned by institutional investors and hedge funds.

+The business also recently announced a quarterly dividend, which will be paid on Tuesday, March 2nd.
+Shareholders of record on Monday, February 8th will be issued a dividend of $0.55 per share.
+The ex-dividend date of this dividend is Friday, February 5th.
+This represents a $2.20 dividend on an annualized basis and a yield of 1.46%.
+American Water Works’s dividend payout ratio is currently 60.94%.

-Several analysts have issued reports on AWK shares.
-Zacks Investment Research raised American Water Works from a “hold” rating to a “buy” rating and set a $169.00 price target for the company in a report on Monday, November 9th.
+A number of research firms recently commented on AWK.
+Zacks Investment Research upgraded American Water Works from a “hold” rating to a “buy” rating and set a $169.00 target price on the stock in a research report on Monday, November 9th.
+Janney Montgomery Scott downgraded American Water Works from a “buy” rating to a “neutral” rating in a research report on Tuesday, October 13th.
+Barclays boosted their target price on American Water Works from $138.00 to $173.00 and gave the stock an “equal weight” rating in a research report on Wednesday, November 18th.
 Bank of America upgraded American Water Works from an “underperform” rating to a “neutral” rating in a research report on Monday.
-Barclays boosted their target price on American Water Works from $138.00 to $173.00 and gave the stock an “equal weight” rating in a research report on Wednesday, November 18th.
-Janney Montgomery Scott downgraded American Water Works from a “buy” rating to a “neutral” rating in a research report on Tuesday, October 13th.
 Finally, HSBC upgraded American Water Works from a “hold” rating to a “buy” rating and set a $175.00 target price on the stock in a research report on Monday, November 9th.
 One analyst has rated the stock with a sell rating, five have issued a hold rating and six have assigned a buy rating to the company’s stock.
 The company presently has an average rating of “Hold” and an average target price of $145.92.

-American Water Works (NYSE:AWK) last announced its quarterly earnings data on Monday, November 9th.
-The utilities provider reported $1.46 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.38 by $0.08.
-The company had revenue of $1.08 billion for the quarter, compared to analysts’ expectations of $1.11 billion.
-American Water Works had a return on equity of 11.03% and a net margin of 17.63%.
-American Water Works’s revenue was up 6.5% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $1.33 earnings per share.
-On average, sell-side analysts anticipate that American Water Works Company, Inc. will post 3.89 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, March 2nd.
-Investors of record on Monday, February 8th will be paid a $0.55 dividend.
-The ex-dividend date is Friday, February 5th.
-This represents a $2.20 dividend on an annualized basis and a yield of 1.46%.
-American Water Works’s dividend payout ratio (DPR) is 60.94%.

 American Water Works Profile